TrustTheVote-Project/VoteTrackerPlus/docs/UX/general-UX-overview.md

 2) The voter fills in the ballot as much as desired
 3) If supported by how the election was configured by the election officials, the voter may be able to indicate the following options on their ballot:
     - receive their ballot receipt in the mail or by some other delivery mechanism
-    - by notified (and by how and when and with what limitations) if their ballot receives an invalid CVR contest scan with or without the ballot being accepted
+    - be notified (and by how and when and with what limitations) if their ballot receives an invalid CVR contest scan with or without the ballot being accepted
 4) The voter mails or delivers the absentee/vote-by-mail ballot to their election officials
-5) Depending on what is supported, the voter may receipt their ballot receipt
+5) Depending on what is supported, the voter may eventually receive their ballot receipt

 ## 1.3) Accessibility Notes